 ## Setting and Procedure

 The study was carried out following the ethical standards and the approval of the University’s Institutional Review Board.
 All participants were informed in detail about the aims of the study before testing.
 Participation was voluntary and only took place after written consent had been given.
-Participants were not rewarded in any way.
+Participation was not incentivized.

 Figure 2